EPFL-bADAboum/website/_includes/question1.md

 Running our t-test, we get a p-value less than \(1\cdot10^{-47}\).
 This is very small and indeed indicates that the distributions are statistically different.
-Thus, winning an oscar makes an impact !
+Thus, winning an Oscar makes an impact !

 <div class="quote-container">
     <div class="quote-bubble">